plumber-cd/.github/profile/README.md

 What is this organization?

-Well, I had a huge idea many years ago to build a Jenkins rival.
+Well, I had a huge idea many many years ago to build a Jenkins rival.
 Which, for better or worse, never happened.

 Since, I am using this organization as an umbrella for all my Open Source work.